Blotch3D/Blotch3D/readme.md

 all 3D objects have been drawn so they aren't overwritten by them).
 You can also draw things using the lower-level MonoGame methods.
 For example, it is faster to draw multiple 2D textures and text using MonoGame's SpriteBatch class.
-See the 'Making and Using 3D Models' section for more information.
+See the 'Making and using 3D content' section for more information.

 The easiest way to set the camera position and orientation is to